 Lionel Benjamin "Noel La Rive" from "Tonton Nwel" on 13thStreetPromotions.com #Haiti #Christmas #Music #13thStreetPromotions #LionelBenjamin #HaitianChristmas #NoelLaRive #TontonNwel #Oldies #OldiesSunday #1989 #LBMusic #Caribbean #Christmas

-OLDIES SUNDAY (CHRISTMAS): Lionel Benjamin – Noel La Rive (1989)
+OLDIES SUNDAY (Christmas): Lionel Benjamin – Noel La Rive (1989)

 It’s the Christmas season again, and we’re bringing the music to you on “Oldies Sunday“!
 Today’s selection finds us going to our Caribbean neighbour Haiti to check out Lionel Benjamin’sNoel La Rive“.